Dakhla Morocco Travel Guide

 No dedicated theater or performance spaces exist for tourist entertainment.

-Enjoy the stunning sunsets over the lagoon from your accommodation or the Corniche.
+Enjoy the stunning sunsets over the lagoon from where you are staying or the Corniche.

 Many resorts offer fine dining experiences featuring stunning waterfront settings.